rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/2-3-iso-Hrp-Hs.md

 end
 ```

-Note that optimizations are obviously possible.
-After all, once one has a valid
+Note that optimizations are possible.
+After all, once one has a valid offset
-offset of a certain node in a rooted path, then that node will have the exact
+of a certain node in a rooted path, then that node will have the exact same
-same index in every rooted path to which that node is an element.
-Because of
+index in every rooted path to which that node is an element.
+Because of that,
-that, the index of that node could be cached in a hashtable, which is why one
+the index of that node could be cached in a hashtable, which is why one would
-would not have to actually search each rooted path for a specific node.
-That
+not have to actually search each rooted path for a specific node.
+That is,
-is, once the index of a node is known, one would only have to test a subsequent
+once the index of a node is known, one would only have to test a subsequent
 rooted path, if that node is at the known index.